aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/week09/_index.md

 ---
-title: Week 09 | TouchDesigner Bootcamp + Project Proposals
+title: Week 09 | Body/Space/Place Continued + Project Proposals
 bookCollapseSection: true
 weight: 20
 draft: false
 ---

-This week is going to be focusing on hands-on lectures with TouchDesigner.
-We will cover specific techniques with the software and how to
+This week we will have a couple of short lectures the more theoretical sides of embodied interaction.
+We also continue with Mediapipe and learning some new techniques inside TouchDesigner for experimenting with interactions.

 - Wednesday (L208)
+  - Phenomenology, embodied
+  - Technical demonstration: TouchDesigner Techniques - Logic, hit-testing, simple interactions with Mediapipe
+- Thursday (L208)
   - Technical demonstration: TouchDesigner Techniques – Gesture recognintion with TouchDesigner + Wekinator
-- Thursday (L208)
-  - Technical demonstration: TouchDesigner Techniques – TBA
 - Friday (G203)
   - Project Proposal Presentations